+1 Code/1990 Edition

-1 Amendments to the BOCA National Building Code/1987 Edition 2 Amendments to the CABO One and Two Family Dwelling Code/1986 Edition and 1987 Supplement 73 3.
-Virginia Uniform Statewide Building Code and Related Laws 4.
-State Agencies with Functional Design Responsibilities 5.
-Previous Adoptions and Amendments 6.
-Board of Housing and Community Development 7.
-State Building Code Technical Review Board 8.
-Forms Available AP PENDIX A
+2 Amendments to the CABO One and Two Family Dwelling Code/1989 Edition and 1990 Amendments 57

+3. Amendments to the ANSI A117.1 Standard 63

+4. Related Laws 69

+5. State Agencies with Functional Design Responsibilities

+6. Previous Adoptions and Amendments

+7. Board of Housing and Community Development

+8. State Building Code Technical Review Board

+9. Forms

+10. A/E Seal on Drawings

-ADOPTION, ADMINISTRATION AND ENFORCEMENT
+ARTICLE 1.
+ADOPTION, ADMINISTRATION AND ENFORCEMENT.

-SECTION 100.0 GENERAL
+SECTION 100.0.
+GENERAL

-100.1 Title: These regulations shall be known as Volume I - New Construction Code of the 1987 edition of the Virginia Uniform Statewide Building Code.
-Except as otherwise indicated, USBC, and New Construction Code, as used herein, shall mean the 1987 Volume I - New Construction Code of the 1987 edition of the Virginia Uniform Statewide Building Code.
-(Note: See Volume II - Building Maintenance Code for maintenance regulations applying to existing buildings.)
+100.1.
+Title: These regulations shall be known as Volume I - New Construction Code of the 1990 edition of the Virginia Uniform Statewide Building Code.
+Except as otherwise indicated, USBC, and code, as used herein, shall mean Volume I - New Construction Code of the 1990 edition of the Virginia Uniform Statewide Building Code.

+Note: See Volume II - Building Maintenance Code for maintenance regulations applying to existing buildings.
-100.2 Authority: The USBC is adopted under authority granted the Board of Housing and Community Development by the Uniform Statewide Building Code Law, Chapter 6, Title 36, Code of Virginia.

-100.3 Adoption: The USBC was adopted by order of the Board of Housing and Community Development on December 14, 1987.
+- 100.2.
+Authority: The USBC is adopted under authority granted the Board of Housing and Community Development by the Uniform Statewide Building Code Law, Chapter 6, Title 36, Code of Virginia. - 100.3.
+Adoption: The USBC was adopted by order of the Board of Housing and Community Development on November 19, 1990.
 This order was prepared according to requirements of the Administrative Process Act.
-The order is maintained as part of the records of the Department of Housing and Community Development, and is available for public inspection.

-100.4 Effective date: The 1987 edition of the USBC replaces previous editions.
-It shall become effective on March 1, 1988.
+The order is maintained as part of the records of the Department of Housing and Community Development, and is available for public inspection. - 100.4.
+Effective date: The 1990 edition of the USBC replaces previous editions.
+It shall become effective on March 1, 1991.
 Any building that was subject to previous editions of the USBC, and for which a building permit has been issued or on which construction has commenced, or for which working drawings have been prepared in the year prior to the effective date of this edition of the USBC shall remain subject to the edition of the USBC in effect at the time of such issuance or commencement of construction or preparation of plans.
-Subsequent reconstruction, renovation, repair or demolition of such buildings shall be subject to the pertinent provisions of the USBC in effect at the time of such action.

-100.5 Application: As provided in the Uniform Statewide Building Code Law, Chapter 6, Title 36, Code of Virginia, the USBC supersedes the building codes and regulations of the counties, municipalities and other political subdivisions and State agencies, relating to any construction, reconstruction, alterations, conversion, repair, maintenance or use of buildings and installation of equipment therein that takes place after the effective date of the initial edition of the USBC.
+A permit application, based on plans prepared in the year prior to the effective date of this edition, must be submitted by March 1, 1992.
+Subsequent reconstruction, renovation, repair or demolition of such buildings shall be subject to the pertinent provisions of the USBC in effect at the time of such action. - 100.5.
+Application: As provided in the Uniform Statewide Building Code Law, Chapter 6, Ti-le 36, Code of Virginia, the USBC supersedes the building codes and regulations of the counties, municipalities and other political subdivisions and State agencies, relating to any construction, reconstruction, alterations, conversion, repair, maintenance or use of buildings and installation of equipment therein that takes place after the effective date of the initial edition of the USBC.
 The USBC does not supersede zoning ordinances or other land use controls that do not effect the manner of construction or materials to be used in the construction, alteration or repair of a building.

-100.5.1 Industrialized buildings and manufactured homes: Industrialized buildings registered under the Virginia Industrialized Building Safety Law and manufactured homes labeled under the Federal Manufactured Housing Construction and Safety Standards shall be exempt from the USBC; however, the building official shall be responsible for issuing permits, inspecting the site work and installation of industrialized buildings and manufactured homes, and issuing certificates of occupancy for such buildings when all work is completed satisfactorily.
+100.5.1.
+Industrialized buildings and manufactured homes: Industrialized buildings registered under the Virginia Industrialized Building Safety Law and manufactured homes labeled under the Federal Manufactured Housing Construction and Safety Standards shall be exempt from the USBC; however, the building official shall be responsible for issuing permits, inspecting the site work and installation of industrialized buildings and manufactured homes, and issuing certificates of occupancy for such buildings when all work is completed satisfactorily.

-100.6 Exemptions: The following buildings, structures and equipment are exempted from the requirements of the USBC:
+100.6.
+Exemptions: The following buildings, structures and equipment are exempted from the requirements of the USBC: